-In order for a book foreword to give a book a substantial strategic advantage over all the other books competing for the same audience, it must be written by someone with a high level of believable credibility.
-And this credibility must be backed-up by a combination of objective and subjective characteristics at the same time.
+For a book foreword to give a substantial strategic advantage over other books competing for the same audience, someone with believable credibility should write it.
+And this credibility must be backed up by a combination of objective and subjective characteristics simultaneously.

 1. You will learn how and why objective and subjective characteristics help a person’s credibility.

-2. You will learn what some of these characteristics are.
+2. You will learn about some of these characteristics.

-3. You will learn some of the most important traits of a good foreword author.
+3. You will learn some essential traits of a good foreword author.

 What Characteristics Help Build Credibility?

-1. Objective characteristics (provable facts) such as college degrees, job title, books written, achievements and awards, and membership in specific organizations, and so on.
+1. Objective characteristics (provable facts) such as college degrees, job titles, written books, achievements, awards, membership in specific organizations, etc.

-2. Subjective characteristics (gut-feelings) such as emotional character and intelligence, how someone dresses and speaks, how likable they are, their optimism, confidence, and how they relate to an audience, and so on.
+2. Subjective characteristics (gut feelings) such as dynamic character and intelligence, how someone dresses and speaks, how likable they are, their optimism, confidence, how they relate to an audience, and so on.

 Credibility.
-A good foreword author is someone who is considered a known, credible expert in the general topic a book is written about.
-This can be a well-established author in the same genre, a well-established and well-known expert, a professor or speaker teaching the same topic, or someone with significant achievements in their work or private life.
-And they must understand the important role a book foreword can and must play in the overall success of a book.
+A good foreword author is considered a known, credible expert in a book’s general topic.
+This person can be a well-established author in the same genre, a well-established and well-known expert, a professor or speaker teaching the same subject, or someone with significant achievements in their work or private life.
+And they must understand the critical role a book foreword can and must play in a book’s overall success.

-Well-established, highly accomplished, and very credible people are in great demand – by the media, other businesses, and by authors like you and me that need a book foreword.
-They’re also very busy with their own books, businesses, and projects.
-In fact, the more established a person or expert is in a field, the more likely they are getting bombarded by requests to write someone’s book foreword or provide a testimonial.
+Well-established, highly accomplished, and credible people are in great demand – by the media, other businesses, and authors like you and me that need a book foreword.
+They’re also very busy with their books, companies, and projects.
+The more established a person or expert is in a field, the more likely they get bombarded by requests to write someone’s book foreword or provide a testimonial.

 As a result, most of the requests will get turned down.
 For these reasons, getting one of these credible experts to write your book’s foreword will immediately make you and your book stand out from the crowd.

-1. How were you able to find and convince a “highly credible person” to write your book’s foreword?
+1. How can you find and convince a “highly credible person” to write your book’s foreword?

-2. What advice can you give us about finding a person like this for our book?
+2. What advice would you give yourself about finding someone like this for your book?